 After The Frost

-We had an early frost in Oklahoma this year, almost a full month before the usual first freeze date.
+We had an early frost in Oklahoma in 2022, almost a full month before the usual first freeze date.
 Afterwards, I was struck by how quickly nature tried to bounce back from the shock.
 Pollinators crowded on the few flowers that survived the cold, butterflies searched out a single bloom in wilted gardens.
 The contrast in color was dramatic and beautiful: life fighting on in spite of turmoil.

 After the Frost - title piece